Jeremy Siegel: Early life and education

-Siegel was born into a Jewish family in Chicago, Illinois, and graduated from Highland Park High School.
-He majored in mathematics and economics as an undergraduate at Columbia University, graduating in 1967 with a Bachelor of Arts (B.A.), summa cum laude, with membership in Phi Beta Kappa.
+Siegel was born in Chicago, Illinois, and graduated from Highland Park High School in 1963.
+He majored in mathematics and economics at Columbia University, graduating Phi Beta Kappa in 1967 with a Bachelor of Arts (B.A.), summa cum laude.
 He obtained a Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 1971.
-As a graduate student he studied under Nobel Prize winners Paul Samuelson and Robert Solow.
+As a graduate student he studied under Nobel Prize winners Paul Samuelson, Robert Solow, Franco Modigliani.